Gigawiz/ImgONE/README.md

 # ImgONE

+ImgONE is the official screenshot tool developed for ImgONE.co

-ImgONE is based off of the official Hyperdesktop2 source code.
+This is built on the HyperDesktop2 source code.